This is a list of foods rich in B vitamins, iron, and zinc. Read on to find out which ones they are.

 9. Walnuts

-The product contains protein, vitamins B, K, and P, healthy fats like omega-3, phenols, and essential amino acids, which are not synthesized in the body and are obtained only from food.
+The product contains protein, B, K, and P vitamins, healthy fats like omega-3, phenols, and essential amino acids, which are not synthesized in the body and are obtained only from food.
 Most important for memory is alpha-linoleic acid, which helps brain cells to multiply.
 Walnuts also improve blood circulation and are a source of antioxidants.

 Nuts help lower blood pressure and protect arteries, which are beneficial for the heart and brain.
 Without harm to the figure, you can eat from 20 to 30 grams per day.